nnmarcoo/PixelMixer/README.md

 PixelMixer allows you to manipulate and sort pixels of images in real time to create visual effects and artistic compositions.

-## Features

-- **Pixel Sorting**: Pixel Mixer excels at sorting pixels within an image based on various criteria, allowing you to create unique and eye-catching visuals.

-- **Custom Sorting Algorithms**: You can choose from a variety of sorting algorithms, each providing a distinct visual outcome.
-Experiment with different algorithms to achieve the desired effect.

-- **Easy-to-Use Interface**: Pixel Mixer comes with a user-friendly interface that simplifies the process of importing, sorting, and exporting images.

 ## Usage

 Pixel Mixer is designed to be intuitive and straightforward to use.
 Here's a quick overview of the basic usage: